 A pillar of Intel’s emerging AI product portfolio – Nervana Neural Network Processor for training (NNP-T), will be a collaborative development effort of Intel with Baidu, the Beijing-based AI and Internet Company commonly referred as “the Google of China,”.
 They had 2018 revenues of more than $100 billion.

-It is optimized for image recognition and also has an architecture distinct from any other chips that lack a standard cache hierarchy, and its on-chip memory is managed by software.
+It is optimized for image recognition and has an architecture distinct from any other chips lacking a standard cache hierarchy.
+Its on-chip memory is managed by software.
 According to Intel, the NNP-T’s 24 compute clusters, 32GB of HBM2 stacks, and local SRAM enables it to deliver up to 10 times more than that of the AI training performance competing for graphics cards and 3-4 times the performance of Lake Crest, the company’s first NNP chip.